subos2008/zabbix-one-uptime-webhook/README.md

 > ⛔️ Note this from the docs:
 > To receive notifications of a media type, a medium (email address/phone number/webhook user ID, etc.) for this media type must be defined in the user profile.
 For example, an action sending messages to user "Admin" using webhook "X" will always fail to send anything if the webhook "X" medium is not defined in the user profile.

-So you have to set the operation to a user who has a value setup form this Media Type on their profile.
+So you have to set the operation to a user who has a value setup for this Media Type on their profile.
+It does't matter what the value it, it isn't used by this code it just needs not to be blank/missing or Zabbix behaves as if you can't get SMS alerts because you hadn't added you phone number, etc.

 ![alt text](media/profile-media-setup.png)